gyarfasB/german-language-learning/README.md

 After you complete the test, you'll see the final results.
 Then press '**X**' to exit, and press '**S**' to start again.

+I used AI and prompting to help me during de process.